aupac/ember-aupac-control/README.md

 * Make sure you have [Bootstrap CSS](http://getbootstrap.com/) installed in your application.

 This can be achieved by `bower install bootstrap --save-dev`.
-Then update your Brocfile.js/ember-cli-build.js file and add the following.
+Then update your `Brocfile.js or ember-cli-build.js` file and add the following.

 ```javascript
 //Bootstrap